ont-id/onttag-sdk-js/service-intro.md

 Ontology's Chrome extension wallet Cyano, and mobile data wallet **ONTO** support credential management out of the box.

+> Note: No user data is stored on TAG servers in any form.
+All the credentials are to be stored and maintained by the user.
+In case the user loses access to their credential, we cannot recover it for them and they would need to go through the process of getting a new one.

 # Pricing

 The fee structure for the verification service is listed below.
 In case of any queries, please get in touch with the Ontology team directly here.